-In December 2019, an outbreak of viral pneumonia was detected in China caused by a novel coronavirus, SARS-CoV-2 (COVID-19).
-At the time this research was conducted, 50,000 cases of laboratory-confirmed COVID-19 had been detected in China, and the virus had begun to spread beyond its origin with a further 1,200 confirmed cases across 26 countries, including nine in the United Kingdom (WHO, 2020).
-The British Foreign and Commonwealth Office advised against all but essential travel to mainland China but most British lives were uninterrupted.
-Nevertheless, opinion polls suggested that one in three Brits already saw the virus as a moderate to high personal threat (Quigley, 2020).
-In all countries except for China the source of the disease was foreign.
-The spread of the virus between nations poses a fundamentally intergroup challenge, requiring cross-national understanding and cooperation.
-This research draws on classic social-psychological theorising to explore how prior intergroup contact predicts prejudice and discrimination in light of the crisis, focusing on the role of threat-specific intergroup emotions in this process.
+Rose Meleady, School of Psychology, University of East Anglia, LSB Building, Norwich, Norfolk NR4 7TJ, UK.
+Email: r.meleady@uea.ac.uk and Commonwealth Office advised against all but essential travel to mainland China, but most British lives were uninterrupted.
+Nevertheless, opinion polls suggested that 1 in 3 Brits already saw the virus as a moderate to high personal threat (Quigley, 2020).
+In all countries except for China, the source of the disease was foreign.
+The spread of the virus between nations poses a fundamental intergroup challenge, requiring crossnational understanding and cooperation.
+This research draws on classic social-psychological theorizing to explore how prior intergroup contact predicts prejudice and discrimination in light of the crisis, focusing on the role of threat-specific intergroup emotions in this process.